 How to Buy a Mattress Online

 For this review, we tested mattresses you can primarily buy online—though some options from companies like Tempur-Pedic are available in stores at mattress retailers.
-Many of the direct-to consumer brands (Casper, Tuft and Needle, Bedgear, Avocado, Bloom, and Purple in this review) are best known for their memory-foam mattresses, which often get delivered to your door compressed in a box about the size of a dishwasher.
+Many of the direct-to-consumer brands are best known for their memory-foam mattresses, which often get delivered to your door compressed in a box about the size of a dishwasher.
 That makes them incredibly easy to order, have shipped, and even carry up stairs and around tight corners into the bedroom.

 Types of Mattresses